ciernialab/Alder-ChIPseq-Tutorial/README.md

     sbatch posttrim_fastqc.sh

-## 7. QC of the Fastq Files: Contamination Screening - Add Fastqscreen info here
+## 8. QC of the Fastq Files: Contamination Screening - Add Fastqscreen info here

-## 8. Align to mm10 genome using Bowtie2
+## 9. Align to mm10 genome using Bowtie2
+We now will align the trimmed fastq files to the mm10 genome using bowtie2.
+Bowtie2 needs to know where the index files are located.
+We specified this in our bash_profile.
+Check the location:

+    ls $BT2_MM10

+Run the script to align.
+This takes significant time and memory.
+Output logs are placed in output/bowtielogs <br/>

+    sbatch Bowtie2alignment.sh

+Check the multiqc output to look at alignment rates: bowtie2_multiqc_report.html